republicofmakers/Ceyhun-Pempeci/README.md

 I'm proud to have funded nearly all of my education through scholarships—a reflection of both my dedication and academic performance.

-My greatest passion is electronics, which I pursue both professionally and as a hobby.
-I'm also deeply interested in martial arts, and I enjoy 3D printing as a creative and technical challenge.
+What I enjoy most is working with electronics, which I pursue both professionally and as a hobby.
+My second passion is martial arts, which brings discipline and focus into my life.
+Third is 3D printing, which I enjoy as a way to combine creativity with practical engineering.

 <br>
 <br>